neuro-inc/neuro-cli/docs/functions_reference.rst

                       timeout: aiohttp.ClientTimeout = DEFAULT_TIMEOUT, \
                   ) -> None

-      Log into Neuro platform using two-step authorization method.
+      Log into Neuro Platform using two-step authorization method.

       The method is dedicated for login from remote server that has no GUI system.
       For logging in from GUI equipped workstation please use :meth:`login`.